Trees, parks and verges

 The City takes a systematic approach to the selection, planting and maintenance of street trees.
 The process was developed with a consideration to the city’s aesthetic and environmental goals, and taking into account site limitations, climate factors and physical characteristics of various species, both native and exotic.

-As part of its Street Tree Protocols, the city:
+As part of its Street and Reserve Tree Management Guidelines, the city:

 - selects, plants and maintains street trees, which enhance both existing and future streetscapes